vtenfys/reaware/README.md

 ### Building the app

+#### Development mode

-Run the following command to build the app in development mode:
+To build the app in development mode, run the following command:

 ```sh
 pnpm run watch